As Prepared for Delivery on September 21, 2023

-In addition, the proposed changes are intended to give flexibility to credit unions that want to engage in lending activities related to financial technology companies, including loan participations and eligible obligations.
-With greater flexibility, more credit unions will have the option to work with these lenders.
-Credit unions that may not have had the resources to manage the challenges around the current prescriptive rules will be able to tailor their programs to reflect their policies and goals.
+Moving to a more principled based approach acknowledges that not all credit unions are the same.
+Credit unions that may not have had the resources to manage the challenges around the old proscriptive rules will be able to tailor their programs to reflect their policies and goals.

-This proposal was a big job.
-To the team that worked on it, I again, want to say thank you for your diligence in getting this important process started.
-I look forward to reading the comments.
+This rule was a big undertaking.
+To the team that worked on it, I again, want to thank you for your diligence in getting it over the finish line.